 Responsibilities

-NGESO shall establish the overall Black Start for the TOs’ Transmission Systems.
-This shall require Black Start Stations and other Power Stations to be party to Local Joint Restoration Plans.
-Where an offshore network connects within an onshore network covered by a Local Joint Restoration Plan (LJRP) the offshore TO shall not be a party to the Local Joint Restoration Plan and the offshore TO network will not be connected to the onshore TO network until the LJRP has been terminated as outlined in sections 3.4.11, 3.4.12 or 3.4.14 and NGESO have taken control of co-ordination of the interconnection of both systems.
+NGESO shall establish the overall System Restoration strategy.
+This shall require Restoration Contractors to be party to Restoration Plans.

-NGESO shall establish Local Joint Restoration Plans (as described in this document) and associated Ancillary Service Agreements.
+NGESO shall establish Local Joint Restoration Plans which also includes Offshore Local Joint Restoration Plans.
+In addition, NGESO shall also instruct relevant Network Operators to establish Distribution Restoration Zone Plans.

-Local Joint Restoration Plans shall be agreed by NGESO, the relevant onshore TO and any relevant Users
+Restoration Plans shall be agreed by NGESO, relevant TOs, relevant Network Operators and Restoration Contractors.

-NGESO shall provide the onshore TO with a signed copy of each Local Joint Restoration Plan relevant to that TO’s Transmission System.
-Where an offshore network connects within an onshore network covered by a Local Joint Restoration Plan (LJRP) the offshore TO shall receive a copy of the agreed LJRP for information.
+NGESO shall provide the TO with a signed copy of each Restoration Plan relevant to that TO’s Transmission System as provided for in Grid Code OC9.4.7.6.1.

-Where requested by NGESO, the relevant onshore TO shall assist in the development and production of Local Joint Restoration Plans.
+Where requested by NGESO, the relevant TO shall assist in the development and production of Restoration Plans.

-The relevant onshore TO and NGESO shall each inform the other party if they become aware of any material change that may invalidate a Local Joint Restoration Plan.
+The relevant TO and NGESO shall each inform the other party if they become aware of any material change that may invalidate aRestoration Plan.
+In the case of Distribution Restoration Zone Plans, the Network Operator (in coordination with NGESO) shall inform the TO of any material change that may invalidate a Restoration Plan as specified in Grid Code OC9 and the Restoration Plan.

-NGESO shall regularly review, update and re-issue the Local Joint Restoration Plans as necessary.
+NGESO in coordination with relevant Network Operators shall regularly review, update and re-issue Restoration Plans as necessary in accordance with the requirements of Grid Code OC9.

 When a Total or Partial Shutdown exists, NGESO shall notify the relevant TOs and Users of the situation.
-The Parties shall agree the implementation of those Local Joint Restoration Plans (taking account of advised Generating Unit availabilities and the availability of each TO Transmission System).
+The Parties shall agree the implementation of those Restoration Plans (taking account of advised Restoration Contractors availabilities, the availability of each TO Transmission System and the availability of Plant to establish Distribution Restoration Zones).

-In Scotland, the relevant onshore TO shall implement the Local Joint Restoration Plans.
+In Scotland, the relevant onshore TO shall implementLocal Joint Restoration Plans and issue instructions to Network Operators in Scotland to implement Distribution Restoration Zone Plans.

 If there is a failure of the voice communications the procedure described in section 3.5 shall be applied.

-NGESO shall direct and manage the Black Start through:
+NGESO shall direct and manage System Restoration through:

-agreeing the implementation of the Local Joint Restoration Plans or other actions with the relevant onshore TO;
+agreeing the implementation of the Restoration Plans or other actions with the relevant TO;

 overseeing the coupling of Power Islands; and